Akyy03/OnlineShop/README.md

 Specific fields for an easy usage for any online shop you can think of.
 User-Friendly and easy to use interfaces.

+Fully functional procedure to create account, browse products, add to cart and checkout.

-Java Core Used: OOP(Encapsulation, Inheritance), Lists, Threads, etc.
+# Java Core Used: OOP(Encapsulation, Inheritance, Polymorphism), Lists, Threads, etc.